-As at 31 December 2021, changes required to systems, processes and models have been identified and have been partially implemented.
-There have been general communications with counterparties, but specific changes to contracts required by IBOR reform have not yet been proposed or agreed.
+Since 2021, changes required to systems, processes and models have been identified and fully implemented.
+There have been specific communications with counterparties, but specific changes to contracts required by IBOR reform have not yet been agreed.

 The Group and the Bank have identified that the areas of most significant risk arising from the replacement of LIBORs are: updating systems and processes which capture LIBORs referenced contracts; amendments to those contracts, or existing fallback/transition clauses not operating as anticipated; mismatches in timing of derivatives and financing transitioning from LIBORs and the resulting impact on economic risk management; and updating hedge designations.
 The Group and the Bank continues to engage with industry participants and the regulator authorities, to ensure an orderly transition to RFRs and to minimise the risks arising from transition, and it will continue to identify and assess risks associated with LIBORs replacement.